Network

 Onboard Computers to the Dashboard: UDP (Ethernet/Wi-Fi)

-We use the UDP standard to send packets of data across an Ethernet or wireless connection between the onboard computers and the dashboard.
-Each device is assigned an IP address, and each individual socket is assigned a port.
-A program may use multiple sockets.
-Each packet is then routed to a combination of an IP address and a port.
+We use the UDP standard to send packets across an Ethernet or wireless connection between the onboard computers and the dashboard.
+Each device is assigned an IP address, and each program is assigned a socket on a unique port.
+Each packet is then sent from one socket to another.

 The onboard computers are connected via Ethernet to each other and to the antenna, which bridges the connection wirelessly to the base station, where the user's PC (running the dashboard) is connected via Ethernet to the base station antenna.
 In this way, you can think of the antennas as one long Ethernet cable.

-More information can be found in the UDP document.
+More information can be found in the UDP page.

 Last updated